FREE LLC OPERATING AGREEMENT TEMPLATE

 Does My Business Need An Operating Agreement?

-The significant protections offered by an operating agreement make it crucial document for any business.
+The significant protections offered by an operating agreement make it a crucial document for any business.
 That being said, most states don’t require businesses to have an operating agreement, and no state requires your operating agreement to be on file in their records.

 Even if an Operating Agreement is not required in your state, we strongly recommend you to create one:

 - If you are the sole owner of an LLC (Single Member LLC):